SymTFT actions, Condensable algebras and Categorical anomaly resolutions: Enumerating condensable algebras for

 \section{Enumerating condensable algebras for $\mathcal{Z}(G)$}

-Let $G$ be a finite group with idemtity element $e$.
-The Drinfeld center $\mathcal{Z}(G)$ is a three-dimensional topological field theory whose operators are line operators called anyons.
+Let $G$ be a finite group with identity element $e$.
+The Drinfeld center $\mathcal{Z}(G)$ is\footnote{Throughout this work we will use $\mathcal{Z}(G)$ to refer to this construction which can serve as the bulk SymTFT for either anomaly-free global $G$ symmetry or $\operatorname{Rep}(G)$ symmetry, depending on the choice of boundary condition at the symmetry boundary.
+Later we will, somewhat imprecisely, use notations $\mathcal{Z}(\operatorname{Vec}_G)$ or $\mathcal{Z}(\operatorname{Rep}(G))$ to emphasize which boundary condition has been chosen.
+We will also $\mathcal{Z}(\Z_2^\omega)$ for the double semion theory which can serve as the SymTFT for an anomalous $\Z_2$ symmetry, and $\mathcal{Z}(\Z_2^\omega\times\Z_2^\omega)$ for the modular tensor category $\mathcal{Z}(\Z_2^\omega)\boxtimes\mathcal{Z}(\Z_2^\omega)$ which is the SymTFT for a product of two anomalous $\Z_2$ symmetries.} a three-dimensional topological field theory whose operators are line operators called anyons.
 Formally $\mathcal{Z}(G)$ is the category of finite-dimensional complex representations of a certain Hopf algebra $D(G)$, the Drinfeld double, and the anyons discussed below are the objects in this category, but for our purposes it will suffice to simply quote some results\cite{Beigi:2010htr,beigi2012indistinguishablechargeonfluxionpairsquantum,Kitaev:2005hzj}.
 The anyons (i.e.~the simple objects) are labeled by a conjugacy class $[a]=\{gag^{-1}|g\in G\}$ and an irreducible representation $\pi:Z(a)\rr\operatorname{GL}(V_\pi)$ of $Z(a)=\{g\in G|ag=ga\}$, the centralizer of some representative $a$ of the conjugacy class $[a]$.
 The corresponding anyon will be labeled $([a],\pi)$.
 To ensure uniqueness, we will pick a fixed representative $a$ for each conjugacy class, and for some formulae below we also need to pick a conjugating element $\kappa_b$ for every $b\in[a]$, that is an element $\kappa_b$ such that $b=\kappa_ba\kappa_b^{-1}$, with the convention that for the distinguished representative $a$ we have $\kappa_a=1$.

 The {\it{dimension}} $d_{([a],\pi)}$ and {\it{topological spin}} $s_{([a],\pi)}$ are given by

 where $|[a]|$ is the number of elements in the conjugacy class $[a]$, $\chi_\pi$ is the character of the representation $\pi$, i.e.~$\chi_\pi(g)=\operatorname{Tr}_{V_\pi}(\pi(g))$, and $d_\pi=\chi_\pi(1)$ is the dimension of the representation $\pi$.
 Note that $d_\pi$ here is a positive integer, and $s_{([a],\pi)}$ is a phase (this follows since $a$ is in the center of $Z(a)$ and so by Schur's lemma $\pi(a)$ is simply a phase times the identity operator).
 Anyons for which $s_{([a],\pi)}=1$ are called {\it{bosons}}, those with $s_{([a],\pi)}=-1$ are {\it{fermions}}.